SoftDryzz/ProjectManager/README.md

 - Java 17 or higher (recommended: Java 21 LTS)
 - Maven 3.6 or higher
-- Git (optional, to show repository information)
+- Git (optional, for repository information)

 ---